-Usually, every classic dish has many variations.
-Colomba Pasquale without yeast is a quick and easy “close relative” of the famous Italian Easter cake and I’m sure it will pleasantly surprise you
+Every classic dish has variations.
+Colomba Pasquale without yeast is “relative” of the famous Italian Easter cake.
+It’s going to surprise you

 If Panettone or Pandoro decorates every Italian table for Christmas, then Colomba is a must for Easter.
 This sonorous name is given to a delicious tender cake with candied orange fruits, generously decorated with almonds and crispy pearl sugar.
 (Not to be confused with Lieutenant Columbo from the series of the same name Yes, he was a sweet tooth, but he has nothing to do with the name of this pastry).
 Everything is very simple: “Colomba” means “dove” in Italian, hence the name and characteristic form of this cake.
 A white dove with an olive twig is nestled comfortably among the painted eggs, lambs, rabbits, and other Easter decorations.
 And no wonder, it symbolizes peace, and on the day of resurrection of Jesus, it fills our hearts with inner peace and brings happiness to our homes like never before.